LiJiahao-Alex/www24-rebuttal/reviewer3.md

 **AUROC ignores data imbalance.** The AUROC is calculated using the area under the ROC curve, which is plotted from the True Positive Rate (TPR) and False Positive Rate (FPR) at different thresholds.
 $$TPR = \frac{TP}{TP+FN}$$
 $$FPR = \frac{FP}{FP+TN}$$
 The whole focus of TPR and FPR is **the prediction ability of positive samples**, that is, the correct TPR of positive samples is predicted and the confusion of positive samples caused by the wrong prediction of negative samples.
-When the sample is **imbalanced**, FPR will be a bad indicator because **the amount of TN is large, the effect of FP becomes small, and FPR changes very little**.
+When the sample is **imbalanced**, i.e. $\rho<0.5$, FPR will be a bad indicator because **the amount of TN is large, the effect of FP becomes small, and FPR changes very little**.

 ## 4.2 Why AUPRC?
 For above situation, precision will be a better indicator, **the impact of FP will be highlighted**, and TP is much smaller than TN.